anilmainali/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 * In five years, the chance to say you “got in early” into one of the pioneers!
 * Equity

 * Matching 401(K) plans
-(We pay for parking tickets in San Francisco’s Mission District, too.)

 * 100% employer paid premiums for medical, dental, life insurance, disability
+* Flexible vacation - take time off when you need it

+* Free lunches, dinners, and fully stocked snacks & beverages
 * Commuter benefits for public transit and bicycle commuters

-* Free lunches, dinners, and fully stocked snacks & beverages
+* Shower facilities in the building
 * Wellness initiatives (incentive programs, fitness classes)
 * Free gym membership with shuttle service, onsite cardio gym, company organized and sponsored sports and leagues.
+* Free parking (We pay for parking tickets in San Francisco’s Mission District, too.)

 * Lounge areas with ping pong, foosball, pinball, and arcade games
 * Monthly happy hours
 * Company ski trips, boat parties, BBQs, happy hours, game nights ... just to name a few!
 * Volunteer opportunities and extra PTO for community work.

-* Flexible vacation - take time off when you need it

 * Casual dress code